BradGreig/brownlow-predictor/docs/index.md

 Finally, one last important point to make is that when training these predictive models, we do not use all of the available player statistics.
 The reasoning for this is that in a single match, only 3 players can be awarded votes.
 The remaining 41 players are awarded zero votes.
 For this classification task, this leads to a large amount of noise in the predictive models.
 Therefore, we limit the number of zero voted players to be included in our training sample to be 12 (4 times the number of players awarded votes).
 These 12 players are selected at random.

-### Ordinal Logistic Regression

-Inspired entirely by the Monte ChaRlo approach, this is a mathematical technique for dealing with ordered voting.

-Still a work in progress on this one.
-Stay tuned.

 ### Simulation Based Inference

 Absolutely no idea if this will work, however, this is a machine learning technique I am familiar with from my days as an astrophysicist.
 This technique will allow us to turn the voting prediction into a Bayesian inference problem.
 This is almost certainly way over the top for this problem, however, I just wanted to give it a shot to see how it would work.
 Below you can find more technical details on this approach, however, equally feel free to skip this entirely!